-^a In particular, the Vienna Convention for the Protection of the Ozone Layer and its Montreal Protocol on Substances that Deplete the Ozone Layer, the Stockholm Convention on Persistent Organic Pollutants, the Basel Convention on the Control of Transboundary Movements of Hazardous Wastes and their Disposal, the Rotterdam Convention on Prior Informed Consent Procedure for Certain Hazardous Chemicals and Pesticides in International Trade and the Minamata Convention on Mercury
+&lt;sup>b In particular, the Vienna Convention for the Protection of the Ozone Layer and its Montreal Protocol on Substances that Deplete the Ozone Layer, the Stockholm Convention on Persistent Organic Pollutants, the Basel Convention on the Control of Transboundary Movements of Hazardous Wastes and their Disposal, the Rotterdam Convention on Prior Informed Consent Procedure for Certain Hazardous Chemicals and Pesticides in International Trade and the Minamata Convention on Mercury.

-^b Such as the Barcelona Convention for the Protection of the Mediterranean Sea against Pollution, Helsinki Convention on the Protection of the Marine Environment of the Baltic Sea Area see annex 3 and 4
+&lt;sup>c Such as the Barcelona Convention for the Protection of the Mediterranean Sea against Pollution, Helsinki Convention on the Protection of the Marine Environment of the Baltic Sea Area see annex 3 and 4 nutrients.
+Most of the other environmental agreements at the regional or global level have an indirect impact on various pollution areas.

 Annex 3 and 4 provide a summary of the mandates of global and regional agreements on pollution.
 The potential of global and regional environmental agreements is not necessarily fully utilized, due to various factors, including the lack of capacity and financial resources to assist parties and stakeholders.
 Whereas global and regional environmental agreements can help to safely manage some of the most polluting substances, some other pollutants are not covered through such agreements, including plastics and non-persistent industrial chemicals.
-Some pollutants do not have substitutes or alternatives, and others are too pervasive.86
+Some pollutants do not have substitutes or alternatives, and others are too pervasive.